fortyoneplustwo/notestamp-editor-react/README.md

 - `placeholder`: The editor displays a placeholder text by default, but you may override it by passing a string to this prop or disable it by passing `false`.

+- `toolbarBackgroundColor`: Sets the background color of the toolbar.

+- `borderColor`, `borderSize`, `borderStyle`: Sets the color, size and style of the border surrounding the editor as well as the line separating the toolbar from the text area.

 ## Credits

 This editor was built using [Slate](https://docs.slatejs.org/).